 - How are these people dressed in publicly available photographs, on their website or other press outlets?
-For example, mostly formal and traditional or trendy business casual or a mix of formal and casual wear?
+For example, most formal and traditional or trendy business casual or a mix of formal and casual wear?

 - Does the company support any public interest groups, charities or political parties?
 If so, what does this support tell you about their political views?

-After you have done your research, portray your colour as a piece of furniture based on your understanding of the company culture.
+After you have done your research, portray your color as a piece of furniture based on your understanding of the company culture.
 This may not be easy, because there might be a conflict between certain innate traits that you possess and the culture of this company.

 So, how can you become blue when you are red?
 The trick is to highlight certain aspects in your profile that make you look bluer than red.

 Most rooms have a variety of furniture sizes.
-A full-sized living room will typically have a few larger ones and some small or medium sized furniture.
+A full-sized living room will typically have a few larger ones and some small or medium-sized furniture.

 Think of an organization as a big living room or even bigger.
-There are the large pieces of furniture in this room, such as the directors and senior vice presidents.
+There are large pieces of furniture in this room, such as the directors and senior vice presidents.

-Based on the position that you are interviewing for, your profile (including innate strengths) and the existing structure of the interviewer’s organization, you should create a strategy regarding the size that you would like to project during the interview.
+Based on the position that you are interviewing for, your profile (including innate strengths), and the existing structure of the interviewer’s organization, you should create a strategy regarding the size that you would like to project during the interview.

 So, even though you may have an impressive leadership record, you could choose to present that indirectly–perhaps as an achievement rather than a marker of seniority.

-While interviewing for a project manager position at a company that has only a few managers and a high turnover of entry level executives, you could project a bigger size.
+While interviewing for a project manager position at a company that has only a few managers and a high turnover of entry-level executives, you could project a bigger size.
 So, emphasize your leadership experience to demonstrate your ability to lead junior team members.